 Class of '25

-Victoria Staughton
+Victoria Stoughton

 Victoria is a 21-year-old student from Essex.
 Her passion for media and content creation stems from her Instagram account where she shares her riding journey with her horse Clove.
 As a result, she has worked with various equestrian companies and thoroughly enjoyed creating content for them.
 Additionally, as an Equine Performance and Business Management student, it has tied her passion for horses and media together, leading her to discover the Racing Media Academy.
 Throughout the previous year, she has been a member of the Youth Collaboration Group with Careers in Racing in which she has written race previews and attended race days.
 She is excited to delve deeper into her career with the Racing Media Academy and looks forward to gaining knowledge and networking with like-minded people.